Table of Contents

 This substrate is made from ground-up middles of corn cobs, which dry into a tough and gritty consistency.

 Note: Although they look great, they have a nasty habit of going mouldy quite easily.
-Therefore you should keep a close eye on this substrate, especially around the water bowl or where you pet feeds, to make sure that no mould is growing.
-Spot-clean as necessary and replace with fresh bedding.
+Therefore you should keep a close eye on this substrate, especially around the water bowl or where your pet feeds, to ensure that no mould is growing.
+Then, spot-clean as necessary and replace with fresh bedding.

 Many ball python keepers- especially breeders with large collections – encourage the use of newspaper as a potential substrate.

-Personally, I’m really not a fan of newspaper for a number of reasons.
+I’m not a fan of newspaper for several reasons.
 Firstly, of course, it looks terrible.
-I want my snake tank to look fantastic.
+Second, I want my snake tank to look fantastic.

-Secondly newspaper has very low absorbency meaning that it needs to be replaced far more regularly than the other substrates listed above which can be “spot cleaned” when required.
+Secondly, the newspaper has very low absorbency meaning that it needs to be replaced far more regularly than the other substrates listed above, which can be “spot cleaned” when required.

 Hides